Historical Marker Details

 ECOLA

 On January 8, 1806 William Clark and perhaps fourteen of the famous expedition reached a Tillamook village of five cabins on a creek which Captain Clark named Ecola or Whale Creek.
-Three days earlier, two men …
+Three days earlier, two men sent out from Fort Clatsop to locate a salt making site had brought back whale …

 Read More